-In the event that two or more applicants under criterion 13f live the same straight-line distance from the school, the place or places will be allocated at random by an independent person g. as allowed under the School Admissions Code, children of staff in shortage areas recruited after 1st March in the year of admission may be considered as exceptional admissions.
+In the event that two or more applicants under criterion 16f live the same straightline distance from the academy, the place or places will be allocated at random by an independent person g. children of staff recruited after 1st March in the year of admission to fill a post for which there is a demonstrable skill shortage may be considered as exceptional admissions.